azomDev/PrivacyPin/README.md

 > [!IMPORTANT]
 > I’m in the process of rapidly iterating to establish a base on which testing can begin.
-The current stack is NOT the final one.
+The current tech stack is NOT the final one.
 >
 > If you’re interested in contributing to this exciting project, I’d love to hear from you!
 My primary challenge lies in native mobile development, but any assistance is greatly appreciated!